ukaea/PROCESS/documentation/proc-pages/physics-models/plasma.md

 If `ipedestal` = 1, 2 or 3 the density and temperature profiles include a pedestal.
 If `ipedestal` = 1 the density and temperature profiles use the forms given below [^6].
-If `ipedestal` = 2 or 3 the profiles are determined by the transport code PLASMOD.

 $$\begin{aligned}
 \mbox{density:} \qquad n(\rho) = \left\{